Image of the titanic museum

 Extra workers

-Extra workers needed as a % of 2024 workforce
+Extra workers needed as a percentage of 2025 workforce

-For more detailed information on the economic picture, output and output growth and the extra workers needed you can download the full UK report, and the Nations and English region plans below:
+For more detailed analysis of the economic outlook, construction output and workforce demand, you can download the full UK report, along with individual nation and English region workforce plans, using the links below.

 Construction Workforce Outlook | United Kingdom